 You can also invest in a brand-new RAM module, but our advice is to get a genuine one from Apple—don’t install any modules from third-party manufacturers.
 Apple’s website lists the memory specifications for iMac, Mac Pro, MacBook Pro, and Mac mini—check it out if needed.

-Hint from us:
+A helpful hint from us:

 Another way to increase space, without having to invest in a new RAM module, is to use a RAM cleaner for Mac.
 They can be helpful as they automatically close down apps and unnecessary processes running in the background.
 MacKeeper’s Memory Cleaner is a handy tool designed to help increase RAM smoothly to fasten Mac performance and overall speed.